apache/pulsar-site/content/reference/config/reference-configuration-standalone.md

 **Category**: Policies

 ### defaultRetentionTimeInMinutes
 Default message retention time.
-The default value is 0, which means the data is removed after all the subscriptions are consumed.
-Value less than 0 means messages never expire.
+0 means retention is disabled. -1 means data is not removed by time quota

 **Default**: `0`